Human Pharmacology course: Pharmacokinetics, pharmacodynamics and biomarkers in early clinical development

 -

-Differences between small molecules, biologicals and ATMPs by Stephan Glund
+Differences between small molecules and biologicals by Stephan Glund

-Learning objectives: Be knowledgeable about the differences in PK/PD behaviour between small molecules, biologicals and ATMPs.
+Learning objectives: Be knowledgeable about the differences in PK/PD behaviour between small molecules and biologicals.

 Key concepts: overview of PK differences between small molecules and biologicals.